At Kingsbridge Private Hospital in Belfast we aim to provide same day MRI scanning.*

 We aim to provide same day scanning in the vast majority of cases.
 Once we have the received the referral simply call us on 02890735272 or email firstname.lastname@example.org and we will create an appointment slot that suits the patient.
 Our images are all reported by consultant NHS Radiologists within 48 hours of the appointment.
 The report is then sent to the referring clinician.
-The patient will receive a copy of their images on disc which can be viewed on any computer.

 Who can refer for an MRI Scan?

 GP Referrals: Patients can be referred by their Consultant Medical Doctor or their General Practitioners as shown in the guidelines published by the Royal College of Radiologists.

 Physio Referrals: Physiotherapists, Chiropractors and Osteopaths can also refer for scans relating to their field of speciality.
 For example, Chiropractors can only refer for Spines; in accordance with the joint publication between the Royal College of Radiologists and the professional bodies representing the respective Allied Health Professions entitled “Clinical Imaging Requests from Non-Medically Qualified Professionals”

 The referrer must be a recognised clinician who is adequately trained and whom remain competent to refer via continued professional development.
 In accordance with the MHRA guidelines referrers must provide accurate patient details, referrer details, the region to be scanned and the appropriate clinical information to justify the examination.
 This information should all be entered into our referral form and the referral form sent via one of our various submission options, this includes email, online booking form or fax.

 It provides clear, detailed images for a variety of pathology.
 Including, but not exhaustive:

 - Spinal problems

 - Vascular problems

 - Bowel problems